voidus/pdfposter/pdfposter.rst

 :pdfposter -m10x10cm -pa0 a4.pdf out.pdf:
   Just to show how efficient ``pdfposter`` is: This will create a file containing 192 pages, but only 15 times as big as the single page.
+  With a4.pdf being a quite empty page, this ratio should be even better for filled pages.

 More examples including sample pictures can be found at